google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 1970, 00:00 UTC), ignoring leap seconds.
 Note that the leaves of a log's Merkle Tree are not required to be in strict chronological order.

-`issuer_key_hash` is the HASH of the public key of the CA that issued the certificate or precertificate, calculated over the DER encoding of the key represented as SubjectPublicKeyInfo [RFC5280].
-This is needed to bind the CA to the certificate or precertificate, making it impossible for the corresponding SCT to be valid for any other certificate or precertificate whose TBSCertificate matches `tbs_certificate`.
-The length of the `issuer_key_hash` MUST match HASH_SIZE.
+`issuer_key` is the DER encoded public key of the CA that issued the certificate or precertificate, represented as SubjectPublicKeyInfo [RFC5280].
+This is needed (1) to bind the CA to the certificate or precertificate, making it impossible for the corresponding SCT to be valid for any other certificate or precertificate whose TBSCertificate matches `tbs_certificate`, and (2) to make it possible to verify the certificate signature to prevent a malicious log from mutating it.

 `tbs_certificate` is the DER encoded TBSCertificate from the submission.
 (Note that a precertificate's TBSCertificate can be reconstructed from the